project-copacetic/copacetic/website/versioned_docs/version-v0.9.x/design.md

    - Overall, the maintenance cost of the project is expected to be non-trivial to address these package manager complexities

 3. **Platform Limitations**:
-   - No support for Windows containers given the dependency on buildkit
+   - Windows container support requires further exploration, particularly around package upgrade mechanisms
+   - BuildKit now has experimental Windows support